pip install wrds2pg --upgrade

 function from dplyr

-, can dramatically simplify queries and increase performance, but disappear once you disconnect from the data base.
+, can dramatically simplify queries and increase performance, but disappear once you disconnect from the database.
 Permanent tables, which can be created using the compute()

 function with temporary = FALSE